purescript/documentation/language/Types.md

 ## Functions

-Functions in PureScript are like their Javascript counterparts, but always have exactly one argument.
+Functions in PureScript are like their JavaScript counterparts, but always have exactly one argument.

 ## Polymorphic Types